wangcheol10101/Notes/English/Essential Grammer In Use.md

     > She studied hard to pass the exam.
     This is often replaceable with “in order to.”
     > They make the argument easier **to follow**. (adverbial function of modifying the adjective)
+- Free-standing infinitive phrase used adverbially
+    functions as an adverbial expression of purpose or comment on the act of speaking/writing.
+    > To repeat, this approach is not recommended.
+    > To be clear, I didn’t mean that.

 **Types of Infinitive Clauses**
 - Full (To-) Infinitive Clauses